 Kabbage & OnDeck Capital Factor Rate Example

-For example, on $100,000 borrowed, a company would have to pay back $100,000 in principal and $30,000 in interest and fees over the life of the loan.
+For example, on $100,000 borrowed, a company would have to pay back $100,000 in principle and $30,000 in interest and fees over the life of the loan.
 One common mistake is to think a factor rate of 1.3 equals a 30% APR.
 This is most likely not true.
 Depending on several factors, a 1.3 factor rate might equal a 70% APR or higher.

 Kabbage & OnDeck Capital Average Annual Interest Rates